mosdef-hub/mbuild/docs/recipe_development.rst

 This is once again, a very minimal setup file, a more thoroughly tested and developed package will have more information contained within.

 The important section is the ``entry_points`` argument.
-Here we define the entry_point group we want to plug in to ``"mbuild.plugins"``.
+Here we define the entry_point group we want to register with: ``"mbuild.plugins"``.
-Finally, we tell python what name we want to have our plug-in be discoverable by, in this case we call it ``FCC`` as denoted by the name before the assignment operator ``FCC =``.
+Finally, we tell python what name to use when accessing this plug-in, in this case we call it ``FCC`` as denoted by the name before the assignment operator ``FCC =``.
-Next, we pass the "path" from this ``setup.py`` file to the python file that contains the class we want to register as a plug-in: ``mbuild_fcc.mbuild_fcc``.
+Next, we pass the "path" from the location of the ``setup.py`` file to the python file that contains the class we want to register as a plug-in: ``mbuild_fcc.mbuild_fcc``.
 Then, we provide the name of the class within that python file we want to make discoverable ``:FCC``.

+Since the ``setup.py`` file is located in the top folder of the python project, the first ``mbuild_fcc`` is the name of the folder, and the second is the name of the python file.
+The colon (:) is used when accessing the class from the python file itself.

 Putting it all together